Desert Rd homicide: Accessory to murder Yanlong Piao loses appeal over 14-month prison sentence - NZ Herald

 Yanlong Piao was sentenced to 14 months in prison by Justice Pheroze Jagose in July.

-He had earlier pleaded guilty to a charge of being an accessory to murder after the fact over the disappearance and death of Bao Chang Wang, also known as Ricky.
+He had pleaded guilty to being an accessory to the murder of Bao Chang Wang, also known as Ricky.

 Wang had been missing since 2017 and was believed to have moved overseas, abandoning his family.